Presenter Script | Gaming Next Best Game

 This is not a recommendation story in the narrow sense.
 It is a real-time decisioning story.
 The platform is trying to answer one question in milliseconds: **what should this player see first, right now, to maximize launch probability, engagement, retention, and downstream monetization?**

 "Let me start with the architecture because it sets up the entire story.
 This is a five-tier real-time decisioning architecture.
-On the left are the systems the gaming platform already has: platform identity, entitlements, gameplay telemetry, catalog metadata, social presence, and live-ops events.
+At the top are the systems the gaming platform already has: platform identity, entitlements, gameplay telemetry, catalog metadata, social presence, and live-ops events.
 We are not replacing those systems.
 We are operationalizing them."

 "The important message here is that Redis is the unified context layer between raw signals and the platform's decisioning stack.
 It gives the decisioning system decision-ready context in real time, so the platform can act before the player starts browsing aimlessly."